hum4not/ZapretProxy/README.md

 # ZapretProxy
-Simple way to use Zapret on mobile
+Simple way to use Zapret on mobile or tv
 # How To:
 - Launch zapret on your pc
 - Setup & run hotspot